Digital Identity Anchor - Legal Meaning and Data Structure

 -

-Kill Switch: Use your administrative access to the GTR to mark your Registrar record as "Suspended" or "Key Compromised."
+Kill Switch: The Registrar's Point of Contact communicates to the GRID operation to request specific Registrar record(s) to be marked as "Suspended" or "Key Compromised."

 -